at what age can I withdraw from TSP without penalty

 Penalty Exceptions for Retirement

 There will be some actions when you can make an early withdrawal from your TSP account.
-It is used to prevent a penalty for early withdrawal.
+It is used to prevent a penalty for early TSP withdrawal.
 If you become total or permanent disabilities, you don’t take loans on your withdrawal.
 You can also use your TSP fund to pay the medical debt, which is more than 7.5 percent of your annual income.
 If you divorce, you can use the money from your TSP account to adjust a divorce appointment.
 All early withdrawals will prevent a penalty, but you still pay income tax.

 If you withdraw money from TSP due to other reasons, you will get the charge off early withdrawal penalty.
 It is adding extra cost up to 10 per cent for all withdrawals.
 Furthermore, you will get frozen from the TSP program for 6 months in which you can invest.
 It is bad news because you can invest in gold while having a TSP account.
 The gold investment is promising for retirement because the gold price is always rising.